michaelbai30/2xko-player-lookup/README.md

 The goal of this service is to:
 - Look up a player by Riot ID
 - Display their Win/Loss count and ratio.
-I'm particularly interested in this since the current early release version of the games doesn't let you see WL ratios.
+I'm particularly interested in this since the current early release version of the games doesn't show your WL ratios
 - Display their last X matches (ideally for the whole season once the service is scaled)
 - Show each match's details including player names, ranks, teams used, fuses used, winner, and number of rounds played